-The ferry itself is as basic as it gets; a simple barge with room for one vehicle, a liftable ramp at either end and a chain connected to each shore that the user pulls on to move the ferry across the channel.
+The ferry itself is as basic as it gets; a simple barge with room for one vehicle, a liftable ramp at each end and a chain connected to each shore that the user pulls on to move the ferry across the channel.
 I had expected based on Wes’ email that the ferry would be electrically powered, but there was no sign that anything other than muscle power moved it.

 INFO